Reproducible Science

 What is reproducible science?

-At its core, reproducible science means that someone else, or even you, in the future, can reproduce your results from your materials: your data, your code, your documentation.
+Meaning that someone else, or even you, in the future, can reproduce your results from your materials: your data, your code, your documentation.

-Keys to reproducible science 🔐
+Keys to reproducible science

 • Data: organize, document, and share your datasets in ways that are usable by others and understandable by you (even years later).

-• Code: write analysis scripts that are clean, transparent, and reusable..
+• Code: write analysis scripts that are clean, transparent, and reusable.

 • Literate programming: combine code and text in the same document, so your reports are dynamic and replicable.